 Warning: This post contains spoilers for Game of Thrones.

+In the first two episodes of season 8, the young Stark — who entered the House of Black and White an untested, albeit scrappy, fighter — was relatively relaxed.
+Encounters with former enemies like the Hound weren’t exactly pleasant, but they didn’t end in bloodshed either.
 By bringing justice to Littlefinger in season 7 and murdering Walder Frey in the finale of the sixth season, Arya has not only crossed most of the major names off her infamous kill list, but also finally demonstrated the payoff of nearly two seasons of Faceless Men training.

 But her obsessive quest for revenge is not necessarily complete.
 Here are the names and crimes of everyone who has been on her kill list — that’s still living — who she intended to gift to the Many-Faced God.

 Ilyn Payne beheaded Ned on orders from Joffrey Baratheon.
 While it’s possible he’s still alive in King’s Landing after the destructive events of episode 5, our Arya may have other plans.

 - Meet TIME’s Newest Class of Next Generation Leaders